 #3 Michigan Fall Color Tour – Port Hope

 Port Hope – We are nearing what is considered the Upper Thumb at Port Hope.
-Here the railway ended and you can visit one of the finest examples of the early 1900’s railway depot near the shore.
-From the Depot you can also see one of the last remaining chimneys from a mill used in the lumbering era.
+Here the railway ended, and you can visit one of the finest examples of the early 1900’s railway depot near the shore.
+You can also see one of the last remaining chimneys from a sawmill used in the lumbering era from the train depot.

 Port Hope is historical.
 It has many buildings and sites registered in the National Register of Historic Places.
 With 11 sites, it’s the largest in the Thumb and maybe Michigan for a single location.
 Port Hope is a day-trip destination all to itself and we pointed out the highlights in Port Hope – A Charming Village To Explore On The Lake Huron Shore.
 Once you’re done with Port Hope continue to head north on M-25 to get to your next stop, Lighthouse Park.